pirsch-analytics/docs/content/get-started/frontend-integration.md

 ![Developer Tools](/integration/network-tab.png)

 In case you don't, check your identification code and the domain you have configured.
+Also, make sure you don't send the *Do Not Track* HTTP header (DNT) as the hit will be ignored then.
 Should you still not see the request going through, please contact our support.

 ## Reset the Identification Code